lynmuldrow/altfactshangman/README.md

 # Make Hangman great again!

-Hangman is an offensive, triggering game making light of a punishment given to my ancestors for the color of their skin and nothing more.
+Hangman is an offensive, triggering game making light of a punishment given to black ancestry for the color of their skin and nothing more.

-Play here: [Alternative Facts Hangman](https://altfactshangman.bitballoon.com)
+Play here: [Alternative Facts Hangman](https://altfactshangman.bitballoon.com) Clone or download to implement locally, opening the index file in your browser.

 ## How to play Alternative Facts Hangman